AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 6. Done!

 #### Manual theme overrides:
 To manually add a custom override, copy the `*.css` from the `custom` folder of whichever option you are after.
-Place it in the `chrome/WhiteSur/parts` foder within the profile directory you opened above.\
+Place it in the `chrome/WhiteSur/custom` foder within the profile directory you opened above.\
-Next, import the `.css` file you just specified.
-To do this, open `chrome/WhiteSur/theme.css` in the same directory above and add the line\
-`@import "parts/NAMEOFOPTION.css";` above the line that says `@namespace xul...`\

 That's it, the theme should load your overriden settings

 #### Swap navbar close buttons on Windows:
 `windows-swapclose.css` contains the styles required to swap the close buttons, as well as to re-order the close button from MacOS styling to Windows.
 Follow the directions above for the manual theme override to activate.
+Can be installed with the `-w` command on the install script
+#### Swap tab close button side
+`tabs-swapclose.css` contains styles to place the close button for the tab on the left hand side for consistency with Safari.
+Can be installed with the `-c` command on the install script

 ### Manual colour override: